aptivator/suffixer/docs/suffix-tree-data-structure.md

 `a`-edge, its full string value is `ay` - substring from indices 1 to 3 of text 0.
 The `a`-edge's child node also has `ends` endings entry.
 The string identifier is also 0;
-however, the ending `ay` within the word `way` correctly begins at index 1.  `ends` entry is necessary when the an edge is an ending for multiple words and when an edge is a stem to other edges.
+however, the ending `ay` within the word `way` correctly begins at index 1.  `ends` entry is necessary when an edge is an ending for multiple words and when an edge is a stem to other edges.
 A leaf `edge` is in-and-of-itself an ending.

 When an edge is a character long and has a child node, `suffixer` removes the array representation and associates the child node directly with the edge.
 In this example,